rhezab/smile/README.md

 The lab experiment workflow, particularly psiTurk, has become a burden.
 It is complex, it only works with Mechanical Turk, and is nearly 10 years old in terms of its thinking and architecture.
 It’s time to move on.

 ## Key philosophy ⚡️
-- We need a new framework for doing experiments based on up to date web technologies.
+- We need a new framework for doing experiments based on up-to-date web technologies.
 - It needs to accomodate multiple recruitment channels (AMT, prolific, etc…) with the same code.
-- Key is to make this a PROGRESSIVE framework in that simple and common stuff is done super simply and *extremely fast and error free* but complex stuff is still possible down the line by adding stuff when you need it.
+- Key is to make this a **progressive** framework in that simple and common stuff is done super simply and *extremely fast and error free* but complex stuff is still possible down the line by adding stuff when you need it.  (*progressive frameworks means ones that you only add what you need*)
-- I want things so that if you are making a relatively straightforward cognitive psychology type experiment you could do the entire thing start to finish in day, for experts, and a week for new lab members.
+- I want things so that if you are making a relatively straightforward cognitive psychology type experiment you could do the entire thing start to finish in day or so, for experts, and a week for new lab members.
 - Sharability and modularity are critical.
 If one lab member makes a great implementation of a psychometric scale (BIS/BAS) another member who wanted to use that in their experiment should spend no more than 15 minutes making that happen.
-If one person makes a cool captcha everyone can add it in 5-10 minutes.
+If one person makes a cool captcha everyone can add it to their experiment in 5-10 minutes.
 - A common workflow is more desirable than every—phd student-for-themselves because we push in the same direction but also because aids replicability and reuse.
 - If the code we develop for this lasts for 5 years (1/2 as long as psiturk code base) I’ll be happy.
 - Work to make it clean/simple when default workflows don’t align with the needs of experimenters